ff13dfly/Anchor/js/README.md

 ### Anchor Data Object

 This object includes all details of a specific anchor.
-Anchor data object is combined both the storage details and teh market details.
+Anchor data object is combined both the storage details and the market details.

 ```Javascript
 {